Lorna Goodison

-Lorna Gaye Goodison CD (born 1 August 1947) is a Jamaican poet, essayist and memoirist, a leading West Indian writer.
+Lorna Gaye Goodison CD (born 1 August 1947) is a Jamaican poet, essayist and memoirist, a West Indian writer, whose career spans four decades.
 She is now Professor Emerita, English Language and Literature/Afroamerican and African Studies at the University of Michigan, previously serving as the Lemuel A. Johnson Professor of English and African and Afroamerican Studies.
+She was appointed Poet Laureate of Jamaica in 2017 (succeeding Mervyn Morris), serving in the role until 2020.

+Goodison's 1986 book of poems, I Am Becoming My Mother, won the Commonwealth Writers' Prize, and her 2013 volume, Oracabessa, won the OCM Bocas Prize for Poetry.
+In addition to poetry, Goodison has published collections of short stories and essays, as well as the memoir From Harvey River: A Memoir of My Mother and Her Island, which in 2008 was the recipient of one of Canada's largest literary prizes, British Columbia's National Award for Canadian Non-Fiction, and in May 2009 was featured on BBC Radio 4's Book of the Week.

-She was appointed Poet Laureate of Jamaica in 2017, succeeding Mervyn Morris.
-In 2019, she was awarded the Queen's Gold Medal for Poetry.
+In 2019, Goodison was awarded the Queen's Gold Medal for Poetry.

 Biography

 Early years

 Lorna Gaye Goodison was born in Kingston, Jamaica, on 1 August 1947, her birthday coinciding with Emancipation Day.
 She was one of nine siblings (who include the award-winning journalist Barbara Gloudon).
-Goodison was educated at St. Hugh's High School, a leading Anglican high school in Jamaica, and studied at the Jamaica School of Art, before going on to the Art Students League of New York, where she studied under African-American painter Jacob Lawrence.
+Goodison was educated at St. Hugh's High School, an Anglican high school in Jamaica, and studied at the Jamaica School of Art, before going on to the Art Students League of New York, where she studied under African-American painter Jacob Lawrence.

-As well as painting, Goodison has also written poetry since her teenage years; some early poems appeared anonymously in the Jamaica Gleaner.
+As well as painting, Goodison has written poetry since her teenage years, some of her early poems appearing anonymously in the Jamaica Gleaner.
 She has described poetry as "a dominating, intrusive tyrant.
 It's something I have to do – a wicked force".
 She states that Derek Walcott was a major influence on her writing.
-She has also spoken of how Dante impacted on her work.
+She has spoken of how Dante and his Divine Comedy impacted on her work, and has said: "I didn't choose poetry—it chose me."

-In her twenties, back in Jamaica, she taught art and worked in advertising and public relations before pursuing a career as a professional writer.
+In her 20s, back in Jamaica, Goodison taught art and worked in advertising and public relations before pursuing a career as a professional writer.
 She began to publish under her own name in the Jamaica Journal, and to give readings.

-In the early 1990s Goodison began teaching part of the year at various North American universities, including the University of Toronto and at the University of Michigan, where she was the Lemuel A. Johnson Professor of English and African and Afroamerican Studies.
-In 2019 she was appointed Writer-in-Residence in the Department of Literatures in English, University of the West Indies, Mona campus.
+In the early 1990s, Goodison began teaching part of the year at various North American universities, including at the University of Toronto and at the University of Michigan, where she was the Lemuel A. Johnson Professor of English and African and Afroamerican Studies. and is now Professor Emerita.
+In 2019, she was appointed Writer-in-Residence in the Department of Literatures in English, University of the West Indies, Mona campus.